rubymonsters/ruby-for-beginners/source/16-exercises/14-mailbox_csv.md

 # Reading from a CSV file

-So far our program has all the email data hardcoded: All the data is baked right into our code.
+So far our program has all the email data *hardcoded*: All the data is baked right into our code.
 Everytime you run it, it will display all the same emails.
 Obviously that's not a very useful for a real world program.